GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 ```

 If you'd like to check a different Folder/Organization, you can set the `parent_id` session variable to a different value, and simply re-run the script.

+*Note: this script is not recursive - it will help you scan Projects that are directly underneath a Folder, but will not look inside nested Folders*

 If your Folder or an Organization has hundreds of projects, this script may take a long time to complete.
 Click **Next** to learn how to export recommendations at scale and to complete the tutorial.